 - Injury to employees, contractors or third parties

-- · Harm to the environment
+- Social and environmental impact

-- · Compliance breaches
+- Compliance breaches

 - Damage and losses related to own and third-party production plants and other assets

 - Weakened reputation

 - Financial loss

-DHP's first priority is to act in a sustainable, ethical and socially responsible manner and to comply with all applicable legal requirements wherever the company operates.
-DHP has high attention on executing development activities and operations in a responsible manner and to prevent loss.
-A sound business culture is the foundation of continuously improving a robust system of prevention and control.
+DHP's commitment to safety, sustainability and responsible business practices is the foundation for all activities.
+DHP has high attention on executing development activities and operations in a responsible manner and to prevent financial loss.
+A solid business culture is the foundation of continuously improving a robust system of prevention and control.
 Ensuring that business development activities are in accordance with international standards has high priority.

 Operational risk is managed through procedures and controls of activities and processes, by design of technical solutions, competence development and in various types of contingency plans.
 Furthermore, DHP has a comprehensive system for registering and reporting risks, hazardous conditions, undesirable incidents, damages and injuries.
-Such cases are continuously analysed in order to prevent and limit any negative consequences, and to ensure that we can follow up causes and implement the necessary measures.
+Such cases are continuously analysed to prevent and limit any negative consequences, and to ensure that causes are follow up and necessary measures are implemented.

-The cyber risk is increasing worldwide.
-DHP's infrastructure and applications are exposed to external attacks.
-Procedures, competencies and systems are continuously improved to strengthen the robustness against such incidents.
+DHP's infrastructure and applications are exposed to cybercrime and other external threats and the company's procedures, competencies and systems are continuously improved to strengthen the resilience against such incidents.